 However, Nvidia isn’t content with simply cornering the desktop GPU market and has its sights set on the cloud too.
-The company’s Nvidia Geforce Now service currently provides up to RTX 3080 levels of performance to all manner of devices, such as low-spec PCs and smartphones (and not-so-smart-phones), via cloud streaming.
-Team green will undoubtedly update Geforce Now with RTX 4000 graphics cards at some point after their release to the public.
+The company’s Nvidia GeForce Now service currently provides up to RTX 3080 levels of performance to all manner of devices, such as low-spec PCs and smartphones (and not-so-smart-phones), via cloud streaming.
+Team green will undoubtedly update GeForce Now with RTX 4000 graphics cards at some point after their release to the public.

-Nvidia RTX 4000 release date
+Nvidia RTX 4000 release date speculation

 Nvidia RTX 4000 price